-7. Communication Plan:
+F. Communication Plan:

-The Marketing and Communications Department is responsible to adapt the Emergency Communications Plan and timely maintain updation pertaining to current condition.
+The Marketing and Communications Department is responsible to adapt the Emergency Communications Plan and timely maintain and update pertaining to current condition

-11.0 General Guidelines for Confined Spaces
+16.0 General Guidelines for Confined Spaces

-All enclosed spaces located and distinguished in City University College of Ajman shall be governed, reviewed, and entry shall be provided to authorized personnel.
-The engineering department with HSE officer will confine these spaces and permit required confined space and non- permit required confined space
+All enclosed spaces located and distinguished in City University University of Ajman shall be governed, reviewed, and entry shall be provided to authorized personnel.
+The engineering department with HSE officer will confine these spaces and permit required confined space and non-permit required confined space